 There are several kinds of anemia.
 Types that may make a person feel cold include:

-Anorexia nervosa, or just “anorexia,” is an eating disorder characterized by weight loss or inadequate weight gain and a distorted body image.
+Anorexia nervosa (AN) is an eating disorder characterized by weight loss or inadequate weight gain and a distorted body image.

-People with anorexia may intensely restrict their food intake, exercise excessively, or purge with laxatives or by vomiting.
+People with AN may intensely restrict their food intake, exercise excessively, or purge with laxatives or by vomiting.

 Other symptoms of anorexia can include: